vanzasetia/vanzasetia.site/src/blog/do-you-have-a-question.md

 ### You might not need jQuery

 Modern JavaScript is amazing.
-The fact that modern browsers support ECMAScript 2015 (ES6), makes writing modern JavaScript completely acceptatble.
+The fact that modern browsers support ECMAScript 2015 (ES6), makes writing modern JavaScript completely acceptable.
 It is also much more fun to write modern syntax than the old one.

 For example, the arrow function makes writing functions simpler.